blockchainofthings/Catenis-API-Docs/README.md

 ## How to edit the docs.

-The documentation is comprised of one main markdown file (`/sorce/index.html.md`) e several include markdown files found in the `/source/includes/` directory.
+The documentation is comprised of one main markdown file (`/sorce/index.html.md`) and several include markdown files found in the `/source/includes/` directory.

 The styles can be edited within the `/source/stylesheets/` directory. `screen.css.scss` is the main css file.